Fescron/Project-LabEmbeddedDesign1/README.md

 ### 1.3 - code/SLSTK3400A_ADXL362

 This is the main code developed for the project for the lab sessions.
-This is where most of the rest of this *readme* is about.
+This is where the rest of this *readme* is about.
+This code is also talked about in more detail in [this report](doc/reports/EmbeddedDesign1-Labo-project-BrechtVanEeckhoudt-ChrisThoen.pdf) (Dutch).

 ------